 The majority of civil rights lawyers have positions in government or public service.
 For example, the FBI has its own civil rights division dedicated to focusing its efforts on hate crimes and human and sex trafficking victims.
 Most have their own private firms and consult on cases and testify in court proceedings as well.

-Can I Become a Civil Rights Lawyer?
+How To Become a Civil Rights Lawyer

 Civil Rights Lawyer Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.